July 27, 2018 | Posted by: Venus Zoleta | Government Services

 With interest rates ranging from 5.375% to 10% over repayment terms of up to 30 years, the Pag-IBIG housing loan is one of the more affordable and flexible home financing schemes in the Philippines.

 No wonder that many Filipinos, who dream of buying a home, apply for a housing loan from the Pag-IBIG Fund.
-In 2017 alone, the government agency released about PHP 65 billion in housing loans to over 80,000 borrowers.
+In 2017 alone, the government agency released PHP 65 billion in housing loans to over 80,000 borrowers.

 A Pag-IBIG housing loan application isn’t as easy as it sounds, though.
-Neither is getting an approval for the loan.
+Neither is getting approval for the loan.
 It will take so much of your time, energy, and even money to comply with all the eligibility and documentary requirements.

 If you plan to finance your new home through Pag-IBIG, you have to understand its basis for making lending decisions.
 A Pag-IBIG housing loan approval, as well as the amount to be loaned, will depend on a borrower’s capacity to pay, requested loan amount, actual need, and loan-to-value ratio.
 To evaluate them, Pag-IBIG conducts background, employment, and credit checks.